How it worksPricingAboutNotesBook a Deal Review

 Nebraska — $299 average

 No cap.
+Common range $199–$399.
 Overseen by Nebraska Department of Motor Vehicles.

 No cap.
+Common range $399–$599.
 Overseen by Nevada Department of Motor Vehicles.

 No cap.
 New Hampshire has no state sales tax on vehicles.
 Overseen by New Hampshire Division of Motor Vehicles.

 No cap.
-Common range $399–$599.
+Among the highest averages in the country.
 Overseen by New Jersey Motor Vehicle Commission.

 New Mexico — $339 average